rlvlad/wt-project-2025/docs/src/sections/sql.typ

         ON DELETE CASCADE ON UPDATE CASCADE
 );
 ```
-once again this table is rather.
-The `creatione_date` attribute default to the current date, which is today; and again there is the unique constraint on `playlist_title, user_id` because a playlist is bound to a single User (who can't have duplicate playlists -- that is with the same title) via the foreign key.
+once again this table is rather standard.
+The `creatione_date` attribute defaults to the today's date; and again there is the unique constraint on `playlist_title, user_id` because a playlist is bound to a single User (who can't have duplicate playlists -- that is with the same title) via the foreign key.

 - `playlist_tracks` table